ForeBoard Home

 The basics

-Wolf is a four-player game where one role rotates each hole.
 On every hole, one player is the Wolf.
 The Wolf tees off first.
-Then, after each of the other three players tees off, the Wolf must choose — immediately — whether to take that player as a partner for the hole.
+Then, after each of the other players tees off, the Wolf must choose — immediately — whether to take that player as a partner, or not, for the hole.

 • Hole 1: Player 1 is the Wolf